Zenlytic/zenlytic-docs/docs/4_data_modeling/5_view.md

     fields: [field_or_set, field_or_set]
 ```

 `always_filter`: This is an optional list of filters which use the usual [field filter selection syntax](./94_field_filter.md) and will *always* be applied to the query.
 These filters are applied to the entire query, not just a metric or dimension, and if it is not possible to reference or join in the field needed for the filter it will result in an error.

+Note: This set of filters *will not* be applied if you are using a derived table mentioned above instead of `sql_table_name`.

 Example below:

 Here are two filters that will be applied to *all* queries that reference this view.
 One field `context_os` is present in the view, and does not need to specify its view name.
 The other field `is_churned` is *not* present in this view and must specify its view name.
 It will be joined in dynamically whenever this view is referenced to apply the filter.